risc0/risc0/templates/rust-starter/README.md

 ### Running proofs remotely on Bonsai

+*Note: The Bonsai proving service is still in early Alpha; an API key is required for access.
+[Click here to request access].*

 If you have access to the URL and API key to Bonsai you can run your proofs remotely.
 To prove in Bonsai mode, invoke `cargo run` with two additional environment variables: